library(here)

 7.5.1 Nested functions

 The first method involves lots of brackets (also known as ‘parentheses’).
 This is because in nested functions, one function is placed inside another function.
 The inner function is evaluated first, and its result is passed to the next outer function.
-Here’s an example:
+In the following example, the mean() function is nested inside the round() function.
+The mean() function calculates the mean of L1.Age, and the result is passed to the round() function, which rounds the result to the nearest integer:

-You can also pass additional arguments to any of the functions, but you must make sure that you place the arguments within the correct set of brackets.
+We can also pass additional arguments to any of the functions, but we must make sure to place the arguments within the correct set of brackets.
+In the following example, the argument digits = 2 belongs to the outer function round(); hence it must be placed within the outer set of brackets:

-In theory, you can nest as many functions as you like, but things can get quite chaotic after more than a couple of functions.
-You need to make sure that you can trace back which arguments and which brackets belong to which function (see Figure 7.2).
+In theory, we can nest as many functions as we like, but things can get quite chaotic after more than a couple of functions.
+We need to make sure that we can trace back which arguments and which brackets belong to which function (see Figure 7.5).

 Consider the three lines of code below.
 Without running them, can you tell which of the three lines of code will output the square root of L1 participant’s average age to two decimal places?